Faryl Smith: Wonderland

 In July 2009, it was announced that Smith was hoping to release her second album later in the year.
 In an interview, she expressed surprise and pleasure that the label wanted her to record another album so soon after the first.
 In September, further details about the album were released, including its name, Wonderland, and planned release date, 30 November.
 Smith claimed that Faryl "was an introduction to me and an introduction for me to recording", while Cohen, producer of both Faryl and Wonderland, said Smith had "matured as an artist since the first album and I have no doubt that once again, people will be astonished and moved by her performances".
 The album, which was recorded at Sarm Studios in Notting Hill, London, was completed in early October, and is loosely based on Lewis Carroll's Alice's Adventures in Wonderland.
 Wonderland was released on 30 November.
 To publicise the album, Smith appeared on numerous radio shows, as well as making television appearances including on Ready Steady Cook, Blue Peter, the BBC News Channel, The Alan Titchmarsh Show and Sky News Sunrise.

-Wonderland was well received by critics; Paul Callan, reviewing the album for the Daily Express, described it as "a joy".
+Paul Callan, reviewing the album for the Daily Express, described it as "a joy".
 He compared it to other Christmas albums, saying that "[t]oo many are tired, much-repeated carol selections".
 He described Smith's "control, tone and warmth" as "very moving".
-Andy Gill, reviewing Wonderland for The Independent, praised the arrangements of "Adiemus", "Barcarolle", "Merry Christmas, Mr Lawrence" and "Blow The Wind Southerly".
-After Wonderland, Smith's contract with Universal ended, she described the break with the label as mainly her decision, as she needed to focus on her A Levels, which would allow her to get to university.
+Andy Gill, reviewing Wonderland for The Independent, gave a less positive review.
+He said that the influence of Alice's Adventures in Wonderland was often hard to perceive and that Cohen and Smith had "sweetened the classical elements".
+However, he praised the arrangements of "Adiemus", "Barcarolle", "Merry Christmas, Mr Lawrence" and "Blow The Wind Southerly", but noted that on tracks including "Close To You", "the lack of emotional weight is telling".
+Overall, Gill gave Wonderland 3 out of 5.
+The album failed to perform as well as Faryl; it entered the British album charts at number 56 for the week ending 12 December before dropping to number 92 the following week and then out of the top 100.
+After Wonderland, Smith's contract with Universal ended.
+Smith described the break with the label as mainly her decision, as she needed to focus on her A Levels, which would allow her to get to university, explaining in an interview that "It wasn't like it ended horribly."

-Smith performed at the 2009 Royal Variety Performance in front of Queen Elizabeth II, where she sang "God Save the Queen" with The Soldiers.
+Smith performed at the 2009 Royal Variety Performance in front of Queen Elizabeth II, where she sang "God Save the Queen" with the Soldiers.
 She later said that the experience, including subsequently meeting the Queen, was the highlight of her year.
-Smith also performed elsewhere with The Soldiers, including at St Paul's Cathedral and Great Ormond Street Children's Hospital.
+Smith also performed elsewhere with the Soldiers, including at St Paul's Cathedral and Great Ormond Street Children's Hospital.